carpentries-incubator/data-science-ai-senior-researchers/_episodes/01-introduction.md

 Both the materials discuss problems, solutions and examples from biomedical research and related fields to make our content relatable to our primary audience.
 However, the best practices are recommended and transferable across different disciplines.

-## Pre-requisites and Assumptions
+> ## Pre-requisites and Assumptions
+>

-In defining the scope of this project, we make the following assumptions about the learner groups, which can be considered pre-requisites for this training:
+> In defining the scope of this project, we make the following assumptions about the learner groups, which can be considered pre-requisites for this training:
 > - Our learners have a good understanding of designing or contributing to a scientific project throughout its lifecycle
 > - They have identified a computational project with specific questions that will help them reflect on the skills, practices and technical concepts discussed in this training
 > - This training doesn't cover the processes of designing a research proposal, managing grant/funding or evaluating ethical considerations for research.
 However, we assume that learners have a computational project in mind for which funding and research ethics have been approved and comprehensive documentation capturing this information is available to share with the research team.
 > - We also assume that the research team of any size is (either partially or fully) established.
 >
-{: .callout}
+{: .checklist}

 ## Mode of delivery